In this post, we will walk through how to jumpstart your image annotation process using LabelMe, a free, open source labeling tool.

 .tar file that you can open and use in the setting of your choice.

-Uploading your roboflow is easy.
+Uploading to Roboflow is easy.
 Simply sign up, untar the export you received from LabelMe and drag and drop data into Roboflow.

 Once your model is in Roboflow, you can do much more than just convert annotations.
 You can also make important preprocessing and augmentation decisions to create versions of your dataset so you can spend less time labeling, and more time making the best computer vision model for your task.